Posts Tagged ‘memento mori’

 Vintage Mourning Jewelry

 Plaited hair woven into the eternity/infinity symbol..serpent style!
-These styles are very collectible and I recently talked with a funeral director in Ohio who collects the hair art.
-Would the community come out for an exhibit on Memento Mori….at the funeral home?
+These styles are a lost art and are very collectible.
+Recently I talked with a funeral director in Ohio who collects the hair art.
+She wondered if the community come out for an exhibit on Memento Mori….at the funeral home?

-And then we have the modern designs that blend the ancient symbols of circles, wings and feathers and leaves the skulls and scales in the past:
+And then we have the modern designs of cremation jewelry that blend the ancient symbols of circles, wings and feathers and leaves the skulls and scales in the past:

 Eternity Urn Necklace